JuneSYi/CloudPractice/Ansible/README.md

 	3. ~/.ansible.cfg (in the home directory)
 	4. /etc/ansible/ansible.cfg (global config file)
 - ./ansible.cfg (default file)
-	o basic default values are shown in the beginning to show paths/location o forks - defines parallel execution of how many machine it will simultaneously execute at a time o no default log file but you can uncomment it in config (line 113) to create one o privilege_escalation (line 342), escalated privilege for all the playbooks in the selected directory (global/home/current) o configuration file in docs.ansible site has details for every setting
+	- basic default values are shown in the beginning to show paths/location
+	- forks - defines parallel execution of how many machine it will simultaneously execute at a time
+	- no default log file but you can uncomment it in config (line 113) to create one
-- ./ansibleCustom.cfg (customized file)
+	- privilege_escalation (line 342), escalated privilege for all the playbooks in the selected directory (global/home/current)
+	- configuration file in docs.ansible site has details for every setting
+- ./ansibleCustom.cfg (name customized to separate from other example, in real-time, the file name will have to be ansible.cfg)
-	o log_path = <location of where you want the log file>
+	- log_path = <location of where you want the log file>
 		- keep in mind, if you choose a path like /var/log/ansible.log, consider who the user would be executing this .cfg file as
 		- e.g. if a normal user on ubuntu is the standard user, then they won't have access to this directory unless they use root
 		- you'll have to create the ansible.log first, give the user, who is executing the playbook, ownership, then access the file
+			- e.g.  $ sudo touch /var/log/ansible.og
+			 		$ sudo chown ubuntu.ubuntu /var/log/ansible.log
+			 		$ ansible-playbook <.yaml file>
+			 			- (will be able to execute ansibleCustom.cfg without any errors now)
+		- for helping with debug
+			- ansible-playbook <.yaml> -vv
+			- more details: -vvv
+			- last level: -vvvv
+			- choose accordingly based on what you want to know

+### Variables, Host Variables, Debug, Groups
+###### ./variables.yaml
+- Variables:
+	- Can define variables using vars:
+	- for each variable, they can be used throughout the .yaml file with (using double quotes): "{{varName}}"
+- Debug:
+	- for debug, the module helps print statements during execution
+	- if its a long json format, you can access specific variables you want printed instead of a wall of texts
+		- e.g. when you use ansible -m setup <variable>, you get a huge list of information
+			- you can browse through and see that you want to pull ansible_memory_free
+			- even that list is pretty detailed and there's a lot of information you may not want
+			- to narrow down even more, you can use debug and have the var as ansible_memory_mb.real.free
+				- this will give you a one liner of the available free real memory
+				- if it's a list, can also use [#] to access specific index in a list
+- Host Variables:
+- Groups: (./groupsExample/db.yaml)
+	- ansible checks for "group_vars/all"
+	- need to create the directory and create the file, in the file you add variable names and its values
+	- if variables aren't defined within the .yaml file, ansible will check for group_vars/all file to pull definitions
+- Precedence of variables: (./vars_precedence.yaml)
+	- you can use "register" to store the output of a task into a variable that we define
+	- can print the variables using debug; will return a json, can specify what key:value we want to see by using .<key>
+	- if you have group variables in the group_vars directory, ansible will take precedence of the groups over specific user variables
+	- highest priority goes to host_vars, if that directory exists, ansible will prioritize there first before group_vars
+	- priority: playbook --> host_vars --> group_vars/grpname --> group_Vars/all
+	- one higher priority is using CLI: e.g. ansible-playbook -e USRNM=cliuser -e COMM=cli vars_precedence.yaml

+### Fact Variables
+- fact variables are runtime variables that get generated when setup module gets executed; few examples used are OS, # of CPU corse, Kernel version, etc
+- you see this every time you run the playbook "TASK [Gathering Facts]"
+	- uses a module called "setup"
+		- can execute this "setup" module thru adhoc: ansible -m setup <variable>
+		- uses OHAI tool to return detailed system information in json format
+- can disable if you want: gather_facts: False
+	- improves execution time

+### Provisioning Servers: Decision Making, Loops
+##### NTP service on multi OS, User & Groups, Config files, Decision Making, Loops, tepmlates, handlers, ansible roles
+- I need to solve this "why do we need to update the package manager cache for ubuntu" before moving on